3 Things You Should Know About Cover Art

 Need Some Art?

-Don’t have your own artwork?
+Don’t have your artwork?
 Not to worry!
 We’ve got you covered.
 When you get to the ‘My Artwork” step in creating your release, just click the green button that says MAKE MY ART.
-Then you can comb through pages of art options until you find one that speaks to you.
+Then, you can comb through pages of art options until you find one that speaks to you.
 You’ll be able to add text to customize your release.